Summer Programs

 Deep cuts in government funding for scientific research have forced many colleges and other institutions to curtail or even eliminate many research programs.
-This is not the case at Vassar.
+This has not been the case at Vassar.
 The College’s Undergraduate Research Summer Institute (URSI) ran right on schedule this summer.

 The Office of Community-Engaged Learning and Vassar Education Collaboration have greatly strengthened the College’s relationship with the surrounding area.